JoJoDeveloping/MCPaletteDither/README.md

 Dithers the MC palette, or any palette

 # How to access the palette
-It's zipped and stored in out.zip.
-See Ditherer.java for it's layout.
+It's zipped and stored in `palette.zip`.
+See `Ditherer.java` for it's layout.

 ## Why?
 Minecraft is a game made by Mojang.
 In there, there are maps which can be used to display arbitrary images.
 Unfortunately these images are constrained by a palette of usable colors, which at the time of writing contains 204 entries.